A Capitol Fourth

 A Capitol Fourth is an annual Independence Day concert special broadcast by PBS.
 It is presented from the west lawn of the United States Capitol Building in Washington, D.C., and is also simulcast by NPR and the American Forces Network.

-The concert typically features performances by guest musicians, as well as the 3rd U.S. Infantry Regiment (The Old Guard), the United States Army Presidential Salute Guns Battery, the U.S. Army Band (Pershing's Own), the National Symphony Orchestra, U.S. Army Herald Trumpets and the Choral Arts Society of Washington.
+The concert typically features performances by guest musicians, as well as the 3rd U.S. Infantry Regiment (The Old Guard), the United States Army Presidential Salute Guns Battery, the U.S. Army Band (Pershing's Own), the National Symphony Orchestra, Patrick Lundy and The Ministers of Music, U.S. Army Herald Trumpets and the Choral Arts Society of Washington.

 One journalist described the event as "a mix of patriotism and pop culture ... as the National Symphony Orchestra launched into Tchaikovsky's 1812 Overture with accompaniment from an Army artillery squad, a spectacular fireworks display erupted over the Washington Monument.
 There was something special about being in the nation's capital on Independence Day, surrounded by a few hundred thousand of our fellow citizens."

 History

 The National Symphony Orchestra began performing Independence Day concerts on the west lawn in 1979.
 Two years later, the first concert telecast was hosted by E. G. Marshall, with conductor Mstislav Rostropovich and performer Pearl Bailey.
-It is now the highest-rated show on PBS.
+It has since become the highest-rated show on PBS.

+In 2005, A Capitol Fourth begins to broadcast in high definition, with broadcasts in a letterboxed format for viewers with standard-definition television sets watching via either cable or satellite television.
+The program also introduced a new graphics package to HD.

 In 2019, the concert was held alongside Salute to America, a separate Independence Day event organized primarily by then-President Donald Trump.
 The organizers of A Capitol Fourth indicated that their show remains an independent production that is not affiliated with Trump's event.

 In 2020, the in-person concert was cancelled due to the COVID-19 pandemic, although some performances were still recorded live remotely.
 The special instead incorporated pre-recorded performances (including one that paid tribute to first responders), although the fireworks on the Capitol were still broadcast live.
 Although restrictions have since been lifted in Washington, D.C., the in-person concert was cancelled again for 2021, as the show had already been planned in advance under the presumption that the in-person concert could not be held.
 In 2022, after two years of cancellation of the in-person concert, the show returned to the West Lawn of the Capitol.